igorkry/tnt4j-streams/README.md

     <property name="RestartOnInputClose" value="true"/>
 ```

-Also see 'Generic stream parameters'.
+Also see 'Generic streams parameters'.

 NOTE: there can be ony one parser referenced to this stream.